Connect with others who understand.

 5. Newer Treatments for PNH Block Complement

 Previously, doctors treated PNH with regular RBC transfusions.
-Doctors and researchers have since developed several treatments that target different parts of the complement system, blocking its activity.
+Doctors and researchers have since developed several PNH treatments that target different parts of the complement system, blocking its activity.
 These drugs fall under the category of complement inhibitors.
-While there’s currently no cure for PNH, complement inhibitors have significantly improved the quality of life and lifespan of people living with the disease.
+While there’s currently no cure for PNH, complement inhibitors have significantly improved the quality of life and life span of people living with the disease.

 Eculizumab and Ravulizumab

 Monoclonal antibodies are lab-engineered proteins that target and block a specific part of the immune system to treat diseases.
-The U.S. Food and Drug Administration (FDA) has approved two of these therapies for treating PNH, eculizumab (Soliris) and ravulizumab-cwvz (Ultomiris).
-They both work by preventing the complement component C5 from being broken down into C5a and C5b.
-As a result, the complement system can’t break down RBCs or trigger inflammation.
+The U.S. Food and Drug Administration (FDA) has approved three of these therapies for treating PNH:

 Pegcetacoplan

-The FDA approved Pegcetacoplan (Empaveli) in 2021 as the first complement C3 inhibitor for treating PNH.
+The FDA approved pegcetacoplan (Empaveli) in 2021 as the first complement C3 inhibitor for treating PNH.
 It works by blocking the breakdown of C3 into C3a and C3b.
-Results of the clinical trial (study of the drug’s effectiveness on humans) showed that pegcetacoplan was similar in safety and efficacy to eculizumab treatment.

 Iptacopan

-In clinical trials, iptacopan has been shown to raise hemoglobin levels by preventing complement-mediated hemolysis.
+Iptacopan has been shown to raise hemoglobin levels by preventing complement-mediated hemolysis.
 It also reduces PNH symptoms such as fatigue.
-If it’s approved, iptacopan would be the first PNH treatment available as a pill taken by mouth.
+Iptacopan is the first PNH treatment available as a pill taken by mouth.

 Talk With Others Who Understand